 Through an open door, we enter the area of open walls, i.e. walls open for anyone to paint.
 This gloriously sunny winter’s day, people of all ages have found their way to Snösätra.
 Some are, like us, just here to watch, and some are here to create art, refine their graffiti skills or just hang out with friends and graffiti artists.

 When photographing a seriously cool painting of Twisty the Clown from American Horror Story, the artist himself comes up and chats with us.
 Tomas Sundstrand has several pieces of graffiti on the open walls.
 His work can also be found on Instagram and Facebook.
 Twisty the clown has had a life-span of three months, but some paintings are painted over the very next day, Tomas says.
 The walls are living and always changing like that.

 Some walls have graffiti paintings that seem more permanent.
 Like the one at the entrance of Greta Thunberg depicted as Pippi Longstocking.
 Perhaps she will be gone in a year or two, but today she is highly current.

 Even more so, the painting below is truly a sign of the times.
 The coronavirus pandemic is hot stuff when we are visiting.
 The graffiti artist dies with the spray can on his stomach, flipping the world off as it seems.

 We are having such a great time at Snösätra Graffiti Wall of Fame.
 Why have we not been here before?
 It’s been alive and kicking since 2014.
 Well, better late than never.

 At the end of the street, there is a sign that says Strålande Tider, in translation: Brilliant Times.
-It’s a café and a second hand shop.
+It’s a café and a second-hand shop.
 The owner, Percy Michelsson, has however run out of coffee today.
 He is the enthusiast of Snösätra and has been here for 12 years, arranging, among other things, rave parties.
-He is also one of the local culture profiles that has been asked to file a citizen proposal for the future of Snösätra.
+He is also one of the local culture profiles that have been asked to file a citizen proposal for the future of Snösätra.